-Mr. Lam Cheung Shing, Richard, aged 65, serves as the chairman of both audit committee and remuneration committee, and as a member of the nomination committee of the Company.
+Mr. Lam Cheung Shing, Richard, aged 64, is the deputy chairman, executive director and chief executive officer of EverChina Int'l Holdings Company Limited (stock code: 202), a company listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+Currently, Mr. Lam serves as the chairman of both audit committee and remuneration committee, and as a member of the nomination committee of the Company.
 Mr. Lam is a fellow member of Hong Kong Institute of Certified Public Accountants and obtained the Master's Degree in Business Administration in the Chinese University of Hong Kong in 2006.
 He spent over ten years in PricewaterhouseCoopers, an international accounting firm and was promoted to the position of senior audit manager, and is equipped with extensive experience in accountancy, taxation and corporate finance.
-Mr. Lam has also been appointed as an independent non-executive director of China Water Industry Group Limited (stock code: 1129) since August 2019, Legend Strategy International Holdings Group Company Limited (stock code: 1355) since December 2022 and Far East Holdings Company Limited (stock code: 0036) with effect from November 2023, whose shares are listed on the Main Board of the Stock Exchange.
-Besides, Mr. Lam served as Executive Director of Everchina International Holdings Limited ("Everchina" - stock code: 0202), whose shares are listed on the Main Board of the Stock Exchange, from August 2001 to October 2023 and was designated as the Deputy Chairman and CEO of Everchina since June 2009 until his retirement in October 2023.
-In addition, Mr. Lam was appointed as a director in various companies whose shares are listed on the Main Board of the Stock Exchange during the period from December 2001 to December 2014, namely Eagle Legend Asia Limited (now known as Kaisa Capital Investment Holdings Limited) (stock code: 936), Kai Yuan Holdings Limited (stock code: 1215) and Softpower International Limited (now known as China Pipe Group Limited) (stock code: 380).
+Mr. Lam has also been appointed as an independent non-executive director of China Water Industry Group Limited (stock code: 1129) since August 2019 and Legend Strategy International Holdings Group Company Limited (stock code: 1355) since December 2022, whose shares are listed on the Main Board of the Stock Exchange.
+Besides, Mr. Lam was appointed as a director in various companies whose shares are listed on the Main Board of the Stock Exchange during the period from December 2001 to December 2014, namely Eagle Legend Asia Limited (now known as Kaisa Capital Investment Holdings Limited) (stock code: 936), Kai Yuan Holdings Limited (stock code: 1215) and Softpower International Limited (now known as China Pipe Group Limited) (stock code: 380).